 2. What parts of your job keep you awake at night?

-3. Who has had the biggest impact on your career?
+3. Who has had the biggest impact on your career and why?

 4. What is the best professional advice you’ve ever received?